Cars · Resale guide

 Factors That Affect Toyota Fortuner Resale Value

-Number of Owners: A single-owner vehicle always fetches a premium.
-Each additional owner can reduce the value by ₹40,000-₹80,000, as it often suggests a troubled history or frequent changes.
+Number of Owners: A single-owner car always fetches a premium.
+Each additional owner typically reduces the value by ₹40,000-₹80,000, as it can imply higher usage or potential issues being passed on.

 Maintenance Cost Breakdown (India, 2026)